THE CONSTITUTION OF THE

 Article VI: Qualifications of Officers

-Section 2: Officers shall become ineligible to serve in office if her or her GPA drops below a 2.5 or if any quarter average drops below a 2.0 including the semester just prior to the elected term of office.
-Grades will be reviewed every quarter.
+Section 2: Officers shall become ineligible to serve in office if his or her GPA drops below a 2.5 or if any semester including the semester just prior to the elected term of office.
+Grades will be reviewed every semester.

 Section 3: Officers shall live up to standards and behavior expectations as illustrated in student handbook and as elaborated by Activities Director.